 RSI can be used on multiple timeframes.
 The RSI calculation is based on the closing price for each period.
 So, you can use RSI on intraday, daily, weekly, or whatever timeframe chart you like.

-How to trade RSI divergences
+How to calculate RSI

 Like many technical analysis indicators, RSI is NOT a great trading signal by itself.
 Traders like to see some kind of divergence between price and RSI to get a valid signal.